You bet your ass she'll do something nasty to you.

 Expecting Someone Taller: Literally.
 Metallia isn't exactly thrilled when it turns out the Hundred Knight is barely two feet tall.

-Expy: The Knight bears a striking resemble to Prinnies.
+Expy: The Hundred Knight bears a striking resemble to Prinnies.
 It even has a fanny pack!

 Getting Crap Past the Radar: In the second chapter of the manga, Visco and the Knight(s) milk some of Liffey the cow witch's cattle.
 It turns out that they were girls transformed into cows, and that they may have been milking their breasts.

-Glass Cannon: The Noble Raptor facet, which increases Critical Hit chance by 30%, increases the power of AP attacks by 50% and has the high proficiencies with every weapon type except Staves, but reduces all your damage resistances by 50% and reduces armor by 20%.
+Glass Cannon: The Noble Raptor facet, which increases Critical Hit chance by 30%, increases the power of AP attacks by 50% and has the high proficiencies with every weapon type except Staves, but reduces all your damage resistances by a flat 50% and reduces stats from armor by 20%.